-Excerpt from CSULB REGS, 2021-2022, Regulation II "Academic Eligibility Qualifications for Student Office Holders".
+Excerpt from CSULB REGS, 2022-2023, Regulation VII "Academic Eligibility Qualifications for Student Office Holders".
 Qualifications for Associated Student Body officers are derived from the California State University, Office of the Chancellor, AAAR, dated March 27, 2012, and current University policy.
 These requirements are considered minimum qualifications to demonstrate academic involvement, achievement, and progress.
 The University president may establish additional requirements.

-All student representatives must be matriculated at the university, maintaining a minimum overall, on-campus cumulative 2.50 grade point average (GPA) at all times, and a 2.50 grade point average in every semester while in office, and in the semester prior to running for office, and not be on probation of any kind.
+All major student government & organization officers must be currently enrolled and matriculated at the University, maintaining a minimum overall, on-campus term and cumulative 2.5 grade point average (GPA) at all times and in the semester (fall/spring) prior to running for office and not be on academic, disciplinary or administrative probation.